 There is no admission charge for Visitors with a valid ticket for the Railway, but donations for its upkeep are very welcome.
-An admission charge of £2 applies with £3 for couples for those not traveling.
-Children aged under 16 are admitted free of charge when accompanied by adults.
 Admission to the Cavell Van is free but donations for its upkeep are very welcome.

 Dogs are not normally admitted, except for assistance dogs.
 Wheelchair access is available to all areas, except for viewing one of the video presentations which involves negotiating two steps.

 Restaurant: Catering is available in the Station Refreshment Rooms.
 This building was formerly the Maidstone & District Motor Services waiting room at Palace Avenue, Maidstone - built in 1922 as Britain's first bus station.

 Bookshop: The Museum has its own bookshop, selling a wide range of second-hand books in the foyer.

 Archives and Research: Museum staff are always on hand to offer advice and guidance but are not able to offer research facilities.
 Access to the Archive may be obtained by agreeing a mutually convenient appointment with the Curator.